-Best Proxy Sites – List of Top 27 Proxy Servers
+Best Proxy Server – List of 27 Free Sites for Anonymous browsing

 Have you ever wondered how information is being sent to your device through the internet?
 The first thing you have to remember is that any device that is connected to the internet has an IP Address, or Internet Protocol Address.
 Imagine the IP Address as a physical address – for example, if you want to view a certain website, then the server of that website will send your IP Address all of the information: the pictures to load, the layout, and all of the objects there is on the webpage, just to name a few.
 Without IP Addresses, communication between two devices connected to a network will be difficult, whether it’s computer to computer, computer to server or some other configuration.
 The system is pretty straightforward but not without its caveats.